 Setting up on-call schedules is a foundational part of building out on-call.
 It’s also the hardest as you’re literally asking people to opt-in for part of their non-working life to be disrupted.
 Nonetheless, it’s important and necessary, and if you’re transparent about the need when you’re hiring employees, it’s a perfectly navigable situation.

-So how do you go from blank schedule to fully staffed rotation?
-The honest and entirely unhelpful answer is “it depends”, but here’s a few pointers on how to do it with minimal disruption.
+So how do you go from a blank schedule to a fully staffed rotation?
+The honest and entirely unhelpful answer is “it depends”, but here are a few pointers on how to do it with minimal disruption.

 If you’re looking for the best on-call scheduling software, you’ve found it in incident.io.
-Unsurprisingly, literally everything you’ve read in here can be configured inside incident.io On-call, but this post isn’t a sales pitch.
-If you want to pitch, we’ll happily do that – just head here let us know what you need.
+Unsurprisingly, everything you’ve read here can be configured inside incident.io On-call, but this post isn’t a sales pitch.
+If you want to pitch, we’ll happily do that–just head here and let us know what you need.

 Getting your on-call scheduling right is about more than just managing timetables—it’s about building a system that ensures your business can handle unexpected challenges without missing a beat, all while supporting the people who keep everything running smoothly.